-- Click the [button. - → The [Open Picture Style file] window appears. - Select a Picture Style file to be registered and click the [Open] button. - → The selected Picture Style file is applied to the image.
+- ← Click the [] button. - → The [Open Picture Style file] window appears. - Select a Picture Style file to be registered and click the [Open] button. - → The selected Picture Style file is applied to the image.

-- Original Picture Style files created with PSE (p.18) can also be registered and used by following the procedure above. - Picture Style files compatible with PSE are files with the ".PF2" or ".PF3" extensions. - You cannot select [Fine Detail] in [Base Picture Style] for the images shot with a camera which does not have [Fine Detail] as a preset Picture Style.
+- Picture Style files compatible with PSE are files with the ".PF2" or ".PF3" extensions. - You cannot select [Fine Detail] in [Base Picture Style] for the images shot with a camera which does not have [Fine Detail] as a preset Picture Style.